aymenouer/Chat-app/README.md

 :star: Star on GitHub — it motivates Me a lot!

-[Chat-app](https://serene-carson-7270c4.netlify.app/) is messsanger app where you send messages , you can delete it , you can preview a link in the message and all your messages are stored in localstorage
+[Chat-app](https://serene-carson-7270c4.netlify.app/) is messenger app where you send messages , you can delete it , you can preview a link in the message and all your messages are stored in local storage

 ---
 <h3>Technologies:</h3>